-It’s a Process and writing of the financial plan is a part of the process.
+It’s a Process and writing the financial plan is a part of the process.

-Monitoring and Reviewing do not only mean just to see if the implementation was done properly or not, and redoing the plan every year.
+Monitoring and Reviewing do not only mean just seeing if the implementation was done properly or not, and redoing the plan every year.

 It means that the new information has been incorporated into the planning process in the form of updated expenses, new tax structure of the investor and the products, Changes in the investment’s philosophy and portfolio composition, Changes in the family structure, Income profile of the investor, etc. and implement the changes as and when required.